bgaze/bootstrap-color-palette/README.md

 https://cdn.jsdelivr.net/gh/bgaze/bootstrap-color-palettes@1/dist/bcp.fr.min.js
 ```

-Just make sure to include required dependencies into your app, then library's core files, then use the `bcp` jQuery plugin:
+Just make sure to include required dependencies into your app, then library's core files.
+If you don't include the optional default palette, you'll need to define your own to make the plugin work.

+Use the `bcp` jQuery plugin:

 ```javascript
 $('.my-element').bcp();
 ```

-> If you don't include the optional default palette, you'll need to define your own to make the plugin work.

 ## Options